Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 31. Cabrillo National Monument

 I like to walk the Bayside Trail, explore the Old Point Loma Lighthouse, and visit the famous tide pools (best viewed November–March at low tide).
-The Cabrillo statue viewpoint offers sweeping panoramas of San Diego Bay, Coronado, and downtown.
+The Cabrillo statue viewpoint offers sweeping panoramas of America’s Finest City, including the San Diego Bay, Coronado Island, and downtown.

-Read More: My Guide to Cabrillo National Monument
+Time: 2-3 hours · Tickets: $20 per vehicle · Read More: Guide to Cabrillo National Monument

 32. Torrey Pines State Natural Reserve